Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: Preliminaries

-Similarly, the first order theory of $\mc{A}$ is reducible to the first order theory (with constants\footnote{The considerations made regarding the use of constants in systems of equations and Diophantine problems are made as well for first order formulas and their decidability problems (see Paragraph 3 of Subsection \ref{p: notation} or Subsection \ref{Dioph_pblms_intro}).}) of $\mc{M}$, and the second is undecidable if the first is. \end{proposition}
+Similarly, the first-order theory of $\mc{A}$ is Karp-reducible to the first-order theory (with constants\footnote{The considerations made regarding the use of constants in systems of equations and Diophantine problems apply as well for first-order formulas and their decidability problems (see Paragraph 3 of Subsection \ref{p: notation} or Subsection \ref{Dioph_pblms_intro}).}) of $\mc{M}$, and the second is undecidable if the first is. \end{proposition}